sushil-kalsekar/sfrecordslist/README.md

 ---

 ## 🔒 Access Control
+The 'RecordSelector' class operates in 'without sharing' context to fetch all records in the system.

-The `UserAccessController` class ensures the logged-in user has access to view specific records.
+The `UserAccessController` class ensures the records are filtered based on the access that the logged-in user has to specific records.
 Only the `Name` field is shown for inaccessible records, accompanied by a lock icon for clarity.

 ---